GMM is Inadmissible Under Weak Identification: Setting

+For estimators, including GMM, that can be written as a function of the sample moments and the estimated covariance function $\widehat\Sigma$, it follows that $\delta_n(X^n)=\delta(g_n,\widehat\Sigma)\Rightarrow \delta(g,\Sigma)$ under mild continuity conditions.
+Hence, in order to understand the large-sample behavior of these estimators it suffices to study their behavior in the limit problem.
+This implies that, consistent with the results of e.g. Stock and Wright (2000), GMM estimators are inconsistent when identification is weak, with non-normal limit distributions.
+Consequently, standard efficiency arguments for GMM no longer apply.

-with an unknown mean function $m$ satisfying $m(\theta^*)=0$, and a known covariance function $\Sigma$.
-In this limit experiment, as in the finite-sample problem, the goal is to choose an estimator $\delta$, which now maps realizations of $g(\cdot)$ to estimates $\delta(g,\Sigma)\in \mathcal{A},$ in a way which yields a low risk $\mathbb{E}_{m}[L(\delta(g,\Sigma),\theta^*)],$ where $\mathbb{E}_m[\cdot]$ denotes the expectation taken under \eqref{eq: GP model}.
-Andrews and Mikusheva (2022) shows that the risk in the limit experiment lower-bounds the (appropriately scaled) asymptotic risk in the original problem, and we refer the interested reader to that paper for additional discussion.
+To provide an alternative efficiency criterion, Andrews and Mikusheva (2022) further showed that (\ref{eq: GP model}) is the ``limit experiment'' in this setting.
+In the limit experiment, as in the finite-sample problem, the goal is to choose an estimator $\delta$ which now maps realizations of $g(\cdot)$ to estimates $\delta(g,\Sigma)\in \mathcal{A},$ in a way which yields a low risk $\mathbb{E}_{m}[L(\delta(g,\Sigma),\theta^*)],$ where $\mathbb{E}_m[\cdot]$ denotes the expectation taken under \eqref{eq: GP model}.
+Andrews and Mikusheva (2022) showed that the risk in the limit experiment lower-bounds the (appropriately scaled) asymptotic risk in the original problem.
+Thus, if we can find an optimal estimator $\delta(g,\Sigma)$ in the limit experiment, the plug-in estimator $\delta_n(X^n)=\delta\left(g_n,\widehat\Sigma\right)$ will be asymptotically optimal under weak identification.